Preparing for the interview

 - Developing an interview plan and ensuring that all member of the panel are familiar and comfortable with their role.
 This should be structured to include introductions and preliminaries, the questions to be asked, running order and who is asking what.

-HR will work closely with you on the process and co-ordinate the following:
+Faculty or Divisional HR Team will work closely with you on the process and co-ordinate the following:

-- Inviting the candidates in writing (normally by e-mail), confirming full details of what the selection process will involve.
+- Inviting the candidates by e-mail, confirming full details of what the selection process will involve.

 - Chasing confirmation of attendance;

-- Taking up references for all candidates whom you invite for interview (for Research and Teaching vacancies only);
+references for all candidates whom you invite for interview (for Research and Teaching vacancies only) and sending copies to the panel;

 - identifying selection panel members, establishing availability and finalising a date;